IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 # Strict mode templates

 - **Goal:** make components statically resolvable
-  - No implicit globals, this fallback, invocation of argument-less helpers
-  - No dynamic resolution
-  - No evals (no partials)
 - **Benefits**
   - Better for bundling and build tools
   - Simplifies Ember internals and offers better performance